Golf Tutorials

 Now we get to the heart of the matter.
 When you hear a result like "5 and 4," it's just a shorthand way of describing when the match officially ended.
 The rule is simple:

-The first a player's lead in holes.
+The first number represents a player's lead in holes.
 The second number is how many holes are left to play.

-Let's look at a few more common examples to an this.
+Let's look at a few more common examples to understand this.

 Example 1: The "2 and 1" Victory

-This is a an match that ends late.
-A "2 and 1" result that one player was up with to play.
+This is a common match that ends late.
+A "2 and 1" result means that one player was 2 up with 1 hole to play.

-Let_t's the situation.
-You_are 2 up as you finish playing the 17th hole. hole left (the At that moment, you have officially won the match "2 a that " you a greater than re a'd. e impossible opponent to erase it.
-They be 1 down at best if they win the 18th.
-So the match a officially ends on the 17th g a victory is a "d.
+Let's consider the situation.
+You are 2 up as you finish playing the 17th hole.
+Only one hole left (the 18th).
+At that moment, you have officially won the match "2 and 1" because your lead (2 holes) is greater than the number of holes remaining (1 hole).
+It's impossible for your opponent to erase it.
+They would be 1 down at best if they win the 18th.
+So the match officially ends on the 17th green, and your victory is a "2 and 1".

-a it can't get It a match went the full distance - all a e winning on "d up, " up with 0 to play once the 18'e has been to win or tie the a hole to a d for this victory. victory a very tight contest.
+It can't get much closer.
+A match went the full distance - all 18 holes - with the winning player only "1 up" with 0 holes to play once the 18th has been completed.
+This means they had to win or tie the final hole to secure this victory.
+A "1 up" victory signifies a very tight contest.

-The two players fought all the way to a " s not " an ' up when it mattered an a an result. up on the 18th tee" 1 down If it was all square playing the 18th, winning that hole would also result in a "1 up" margin of victory.
+The two players fought all the way to the end.
+If it was all square playing the 18th, winning that hole would result in a "1 up" margin of victory.
 It signifies a hard-fought battle to the end in the final round.

 Example 3: A Blowout - The "8 and 7"

 This score signifies complete and utter domination.
 The player was 8 holes up with only 7 holes left to play.
 The handshakes would have happened on the 11th green (18 holes - 7 remaining = 11 holes played).
-In less than three a the round, the match was and the winner could to the clubhouse early.
-This is the kind'f ' victory that " d make for a long, lonely e back in the 'f " the loser.
+In less than three hours, the match was over, and the winner could head to the clubhouse early.
+This kind of victory can make for a long, lonely ride back for the loser.

 Talk Like a Match Play Pro: Other Key Terms